Bloodmallet/bloodytools/README.md

 ```

 ## Development
 If you see a lack of features somewhere or ways to improve the quality of the code, please contact me or create an [issue](https://github.com/Bloodmallet/bloodytools/issues).
 You can also fork this project and create a pull request with your ideas.
-Please use `autopep8` to format your code.
+Please use `black` to format your code.

 ## Contact
 Meet me in [Discord](https://discord.gg/sXfmMkm).
 My username is Bloodmallet(EU)#8246.